JNapoli/aether/README.md

 and output results / the model to the specified locations.
 Please use full paths for specifying files and directories.
 After training, the script will print out the accuracy of the resulting model evaluated over the test set.

-The pre-trained model included here was trained for 50 epochs and exhibits 98% test accuracy over the MNIST test set.
-This performance far exceeds the random classification accuracy of 10% that would be expected if the model did not learn anything.
+The pre-trained model included here was trained for 50 epochs on the torchvision MNIST training dataset and scores 98% test accuracy on the MNIST test set.
+This robust performance far exceeds the random classification accuracy of 10% that would be expected if the model did not learn anything, and indicates the model is not pathologically overfitting the training data.

 ### Serving the model
 The resulting model can be served using the [Flask](https://flask.palletsprojects.com/en/1.1.x/)